Zoomed Image

 Suppliers

-Navigate to Classification > Suppliers to view existing suppliers and add new ones:
+Click Classification > Suppliers to open the Lookup Supplier window, which lists existing suppliers and lets you add new ones:

 Supplier records are linked to purchase orders and asset records, providing a trail from procurement to the asset register.